anyrun/anyrun-integration-rapid7/anyrun-integration-insightidr-ti-feed/powershell/README.txt

 INSTALLER OPTIONS
 -----------------
-[1] Install Feed Connector    - First-time installation [2] Update Feed Connector     - Update existing installation
-[3] Uninstall Feed Connector  - Remove connector and scheduled task
+[1] Install Feed Connector    - First-time installation [2] Update Feed Connector     - Update existing connector [3] Uninstall Feed Connector  - Remove connector and the scheduled task

 EVENTLOG NOTES
 --------------
 - EventLog logging requires the "ANY.RUN Feed Connector" source to exist
-- The installer will attempt to create this source with admin privileges
+- The installer will attempt to create this source with admin rights
-- If admin rights are unavailable, console logging will be used instead
+- If admin rights are not obtained, console logging will be used instead
 - EventLog entries appear in Windows Application Log

 TROUBLESHOOTING